moewew/biblatex-ext/.github/ISSUE_TEMPLATE/feature_suggestion.md

 ---
 name: Feature suggestion
 about: Suggest enhancements and share your ideas for new features
+labels: enhancement

 ---

 <!---
 This is just a convenient template for a feature suggestion to make it easier for you to check that all the necessary information is included.
 Please don't feel intimidated by this template (I know I always feel a bit weird when I encounter these templates).
 Feel free to change the structure suggested below as you see fit or to discard it completely if you don't feel comfortable using it.
 --->